 One particular morning during our youngest daughter’s wait to adopt, I had a meltdown of epic proportions and found myself sobbing and crying out to God, begging Him to please make my girl a mommy.
 Seeing her pain was breaking my heart.
 I cried out to God, telling Him that I seriously did not think I would survive if she wasn’t able to be a mother.
 Her heart was breaking.
 My mom heart was breaking.
 I cried aloud to Him that I trusted Him as much as I possibly could, but my faith was weak.

 Mainly, I just cried.
 And cried.
 Sobbing to the point I wasn’t sure I could stop.

 In an attempt to just get a grip and stop weeping, I opened my devotional book for the day.
 It was a healthy living/diet type book with scriptural content.
 Surely that would distract me from my despair and stop the waterworks.
 A total change of subject to change my focus was what I needed.
-Words on dieting should do the trick, I hoped.
+Words on dieting and exercise should do the trick, I hoped.

 I opened up the devotional book to that day’s message on food and exercise and this is what I read:

 The scripture was from Ps 139:13-14. “…you knit me together in my mother’s womb….”
 And then the comments for the day:

 “Perhaps you are knitting a sweater as you await a grandchild’s birth.
 You have not seen his face, but you know he is a boy.
 You knit each stitch and pray for your grandson.
 You already love him and know that he will be a delight to his parents…But God is doing much more to prepare.
 He is creating this little boy and knitting his cells together in the womb.
 He has plans and a purpose for this little life.”